sa-express-news/longform-story-template/README.md

 ## Asset Check ##

 Okay, got your story text?
 Got a headline and subhead?
 Got all your photos, captions and cutlines?
-Great - time for the most obnoxious part of this whole process - surprise, it involves the WCM!
+Great - time for the most obnoxious part of this whole process.
+Surprise, it involves the WCM!

 If you perused the `story.aml` file, you probably saw various links to what looked like photos.
 That's how the React app knows where to pull the images from your story - they don't live direcly in `story.aml` like text does; we merely pass along a link.